Irakoze Donasiyano: Youth

 Donasiyano played soccer at Patrick Henry High School, scoring 65 goals and tallying 30 assists in 69 games.
 During his high school career, he was a three-time First Team All-Conference selection, earned back-to-back All-Region and All-State honors in 2016 and 2017, and was named the 2017 Conference 16 and 5A North Region Player of the Year.
 He also played club soccer with local side Roanoke Star Soccer Club.

-College & Amateur
+College and amateur

 In 2017, Donasiyano attended the University of Virginia to play college soccer.
 In four seasons with the Cavaliers, included a truncated 2020 season due to the COVID-19 pandemic, Donasiyano made 65 appearances, scoring 5 goals and tallying 8 assists.
 In 2019, he was named a Third Team All-ACC selection.
 During his time at college, he played in multiple positions, including as a winger, central midfielder, and as either a fullback or wingback.

 Whilst at college, Donasiyano also appeared for USL League Two side Daytona Rush SC during their 2019 season, scoring 2 goals in 8 regular season games.